September 2020 Update:

 So why not skip the madness and go straight to real court?

-I am not a lawyer and I don’t give legal advice, but here’s what I’m doing the next time I’m sued for eviction:
+I am not a lawyer and I don’t give legal advice, but here’s how I’d fight eviction if I were being kicked out in a pandemic:

 Move to dismiss the case for lack of subject matter jurisdiction on the grounds that I’m the rightful owner in possession.

-But a motion to dismiss on those grounds ought to get the case kicked upstairs at no cost to me, and I can start applying some rules of civil procedure there.
+But a motion to dismiss on those grounds might get the case kicked upstairs at no cost to me, and I can fight eviction with some rules of civil procedure.

 Then we’ll see if the landlord and I can’t work things out on friendlier terms.